 Visual Performance Center

 Sight and Sun Eyeworks is home to the Visual Performance Center which is dedicated to helping patients remain independent as well as providing ongoing support.
-Our physicians do this by recommending and dispensing visual aids, referring to community resources and providing support to patients.
+Our doctors and occupational therapist do this by creating an individualized treatment plan of progressive eye “exercises”, recommending and dispensing visual aids, referring to community resources and providing continuous support to patients.

 Adjustment to any vision loss is difficult.
 It takes self-acceptance, determination, support of family and friends, and learning new techniques to fully utilize any remaining vision.
 The goal of the Visual Performance Center is to enable people with low vision to improve their ability to use their remaining vision so they can be independent and better able to meet the demands of everyday living.

-Dr. Katie Gilbert-Spear O.D., Dr. Suzanne Day O.D., & Robert Constantine, OTR/L, CBIS specialize in Low Vision, Vision Rehabilitation, and Sports Vision.
+Dr. Katie Gilbert-Spear, OD & Robert Constantine, OTR/L specialize in Low Vision, Vision Rehabilitation, and Sports Vision.
 Our doctors have a vast understanding of the newest techniques, devices and therapy options for patients suffering from low vision.
 The Visual Performance Center also has a Board Certified Occupational Therapist in office to help meet the needs of our patients.

 Low Vision is a functional impairment that causes your patient to have difficulty seeing.
-For some patient’s it’s difficulty seeing at night or watching television, for others it’s reading.
-However; low vision patients have one factor in common: normal solutions like glasses and contacts WILL NOT improve their situation.
+For some patient’s, it’s difficulty seeing at night or watching television and for others it’s reading the newspaper or prescription bottles.
+Low vision patients have one factor in common: normal solutions like glasses and contacts WILL NOT improve their situation.
 Low vision can occur at any age, but is most common in older adults.